 “Discretionary Clause”: Discretionary clauses are provisions in an LTD insurance policy that allow the insurance company to interpret the policy and make decisions about the claim.

 “DMAP”: DMAP stands for Disability Management Action Plan, a plan developed by the insurance company or employer in a long term disability claim to help an individual return to work after a disability.

 “Effective Date” of Policy: The effective date of an insurance policy is the date on which the policy becomes active and the coverage under the policy begins.
 It is the date that the insurance company assumes responsibility for providing coverage to the claimant in exchange for payment of the premiums.

-“Effective Date” of Benefits: The effective date in a disability claim is the date on which the insurance company determines that the claimant became disabled and eligible to receive benefits.
-This date is important because it determines when the claimant is eligible to start receiving benefits, and how much they are entitled to receive.
+“Effective Date” of Benefits: The effective date in a disability claim is when the insurance company determines that the claimant became disabled and eligible for benefits.
+This date is important because it determines when the claimant is eligible to start receiving benefits and how much they are entitled to receive.